-A. ILP-AG Post-Planting Visit Sections
+A. ILP Post-Planting Visit Sections

 The sections administered in the post-planting visit refer to crop production post-planting activities.
-Table 9 below provides an overview of all post-planting sections and the topics these cover.
+Table 10 below provides an overview of all post-planting sections and the topics these cover.
 The following subsections discuss each section in detail.

-Topics and Questionnaire Sections Level of Data Collection ILP-AG vs. CORE-AG Coverage
+Topics and Questionnaire Sections Level of Data Collection ILP vs. CORE Coverage Introduction Parcel and plot are ea and use 1 Agrio cultural Parcel Roster and Details Parcel Expanded

-Introduction 1

-Parcel and p plot area and use

-1 Agricultural Parcel Roster and Details Parcel Expanded

-2 2 Plot Roster and Details Expanded

-Crops planted

-3 Crop Roster Parcel-Plot Identical

-Seed and Plant Use and Acquisition

-4 Seed Use and Acquisition Crop Expanded

-Land Use

-5 Land Use Holding Identical

-TABLE 9.
-ILP-AG SECTIONS ADMINISTERED IN THE POST-PLANTING VISIT
+TABLE 10.
+ILP SECTIONS ADMINISTERED IN THE POST-PLANTING VISIT